justinsimonelli/thisblewupbot/README.md

-# Edit: this blew up! bot
+# Edit: this blew up!
+A bot for Reddit
 ---
 Don't you hate when people say that?
 Fear no more, this bot will leave a wonderful comment on those posts that blew up!